Best Vehicle for Ayodhya to Varanasi Family Trip — 2026 Honest Guide

 Large Yatra Group of 25–35 People

-Two Urbanias are often preferred for flexibility at temple parking.
+Best value per person for large yatra groups, or run two Urbanias for parking flexibility at temple entrances.
 Sachin Travels operates both.
 See our group pilgrimage packages for multi-day circuits.

 👨👩👧👦 Not Sure Which Vehicle Fits Your Family Size?